Unrecognized

 The mixed breed is largely more healthy than its parent breeds; however, it’s a good idea to know what these potential predispositions are.

-Some common health concerns include hip dysplasia, which comes from the German Shepherd side, and Demodex, a skin condition from the Pitbull.
+Some common health concerns include hip dysplasia and bloat, which come from the German Shepherd side and Demodex or skin irritations, conditions inherited from the Pitbull.

 In the right environment and in good health, a German Shepherd Pitbull mix can live to between 10 to 12 years of age.